 Expert colon and rectal surgeons at Sylvester Comprehensive Cancer Center and across our health system, provide surgical and non-surgical treatment for conditions that affect the colon, small bowel, rectum, and anus.
-After completing training in general surgery, our experienced surgeons undergo advanced fellowship training to treat colorectal conditions.
+After completing training in general surgery, our experienced surgeons undergo advanced fellowship training to treat conditions of the colon and rectum.
 We treat benign (noncancerous) and malignant (cancerous) conditions, perform routine screening examinations, and offer surgical treatment when necessary.

-Our surgeons have earned worldwide recognition for their advancements in colorectal surgery.
-With unmatched skill, knowledge, and training, our board-certified surgeons perform the most innovative surgical techniques and teach other surgeons from across the country the latest minimally invasive and robotic surgery procedures.
+Our colorectal surgeons have earned worldwide recognition for their advancements in the field.
+With unmatched skill, knowledge, and training, our board-certified surgeons perform the most innovative techniques and teach the latest minimally invasive and robotic procedures to other doctors across the country.

 - Anal abscess/fistulas